Britney Spears Shows Off Her Insane Body In Tiny Zebra Print Bikini & Thigh High Boots

 Speaking to Women’s Health magazine in 2015, Britney revealed that getting her super toned body is all down to consistency.

 “My hips are a little bit wider because I’ve had kids,” the pop superstar told the magazine, admitting that she noticed changes to her body five years after welcoming her second son.
 “So it was crucial for me to be continuous with my exercise.
-Consistency is key,” the mom-of-two then added.
+Consistency is key,” the mom of two then added.